MinVR/MinVR-Old/README.md

 ###Dependencies and Design Philosophy

 MinVR's primary design philosophy is to minimize potential dependency conflicts with other libraries you may be using.
-The core library depends on [Boost](http://boost.org) for its threading and timing libraries, a reduced subset of G3D's classes (called G3DLite) for matrix and other math operations, and [VRPN](http://www.cs.unc.edu/Research/vrpn/) and [TUIO](http://http://www.tuio.org/) for connecting with input devices.
+The core library depends on [Boost](http://boost.org), the header-only OpenGL Math Library (http://glm.g-truc.net), and [VRPN](http://www.cs.unc.edu/Research/vrpn/) and [TUIO](http://http://www.tuio.org/) for connecting with input devices.

 In addition to the core library, individual App Kits are included for interfacing with a variety of common graphics libraries.
 Examples for each AppKit are included in their respective directories.